Krupen/AutoplayVideos/README.md

 ### Set looping on videos

-Set looping on videos as follows:
+Set looping on videos by adding below code in `onBindViewHolder`:
 ```
 holder.setLooping(true); //optional - true by default
 ```